joaquimrcarvalho/dehergne-locations/extras/doc/locations_how_to.md

       ls$morte/Changchow, China#no rio, a caminho do Japão @wikidata:Q57970/16110000

-If the identifier is not available in Wikidata, or there ambiguity in the identification, add a comment with the work ILOC.
+If the identifier is not available in Wikidata, or there ambiguity in the identification, add a comment with the word ILOC.
 For example:

     ls$estadia/Changchow, China#ILOC